/Xv6 Rust 0x01/ - Starting is the hardest part

 According to the risc-v ISA section 3.2.3: "The Wait for Interrupt instruction (WFI) provides a hint to the implementation that the current hart can be stalled until an interrupt might need servicing', FYI, the word "hart" means hardware thread.

 Essentially, we put a "wfi" into a loop, which means if any panic happens, instead of reporting some error, we just let the cpu stall.
-Besides, the macro "core::arch::asm!()" is a wrapper that will let us easily run assembly in rust code, since there is no std lib here, we replace it as core(not surprisingly, it doesn't contain a println!()), for more details about core, check here.
+Besides, the macro core::arch::asm!() is a wrapper that will let us easily run assembly in rust code, since there is no std lib here, we can only import standard libraries from the core lib (not surprisingly, it doesn't contain a println!()), for more details about core, check here.

 All right, after adding the panic handler, and re-run cargo run, we will get our final issue: